Ainol: Products

 In December 2011 Ainol launched the world's first Android 4.0 Ice Cream Sandwich tablet called NOVO7 and was marketed with the brand name Ainovo for the United States, Europe and worldwide market.

 The Ainol NOVO10 Hero II tablet released in 2012 is a quad-core ARM Cortex-A5 system based on the Actions Semiconductor ATM7029 (also called gs702a) SoC, and a 10.1 inch display.

-Introductions for 2014 include the "Numy" product line of Phablets with 3G.
+In 2014, Ainol introduced the "Numy" product line of phablets with 3G.